JohnDorsey/PyCellEliminationRun/readme.md

       -reduce file count.

       -increase testing.

-      -simplify the CellElimRunCodecState:

-        -factor out all CERCS header interpretation and usage into a new class.

-        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

       -choose a language version (python 2 for pypy, or python 3 for numba and numpy) and commit to it.